How AWS SQS Visibility Timeout Caused the Same Order to Be Processed 847 Times

 }

 This looked safe.
 It wasn't.
-The bug wasn't in the code — it was in the interaction between our processing latency and a single SQS configuration value we'd never thought to question.
+The bug wasn't in the code.
+It was in the interaction between our processing latency and a single SQS configuration value nobody had thought to question in about 18 months.

-- Idempotency check is sufficient.
-We assumed a pre-flight SELECT would catch duplicates.
-It would — if only one worker ever ran the check at a time.
+- A pre-flight SELECT would catch duplicates.
+It would, if only one worker ever ran the check at a time.

-- Workers are fast enough.
-In development, order processing took 8–12 seconds.
-We never profiled it under production load with real Stripe latency and a busy PostgreSQL cluster.
+- Workers were fast enough.
+In development, order processing took 8 to 12 seconds.
+Nobody profiled it under production load with real Stripe latency and a busy PostgreSQL cluster.

-- SQS visibility timeout is a safety net, not a deadline.
-We set it to 30 seconds and forgot about it.
+- SQS visibility timeout was a safety net, not a deadline.
+We set it to 30 seconds and never looked at it again.
 It is, in fact, a hard deadline with a sharp edge.

-The SQS documentation is explicit: if a consumer does not delete a message before the visibility timeout expires, SQS makes the message visible again for redelivery.
-We knew this.
-We just never connected it to our processing latency.
+The SQS documentation is explicit: if a consumer doesn't delete a message before the visibility timeout expires, SQS makes the message visible again for redelivery.
+I'd read that sentence more than once.
+I just never connected it to our actual processing latency.

 Before diving into CloudWatch, we timed actual order processing in production over 200 samples:

-Production was 3–4× slower than staging.
-The Stripe API added 8–15 seconds.
-Our PostgreSQL cluster, under real load, added another 10–12 seconds for write-heavy transactions.
-The confirmation email (SendGrid) added 5–8 more.
-Total: routinely 40+ seconds — well past our 30-second timeout.
+Production was 3 to 4x slower than staging.
+Stripe added 8 to 15 seconds.
+PostgreSQL under real load added another 10 to 12 seconds for write-heavy transactions.
+SendGrid's confirmation email added another 5 to 8.
+Total routinely 40+ seconds, well past our 30-second timeout.

 BEFORE: Visibility Timeout Race Condition